July 15, 2025 (7mo ago) — last updated January 23, 2026 (1mo ago)

 3. Improve communication with structured conversations

 Use regular, calm check-ins to discuss feelings and progress rather than leaving everything to chance.
 Practice active listening: restate what you heard, confirm understanding, and validate feelings before responding.
+For tools and exercises, see communication skills.

 4. Set clear agreements and boundaries

 Define what fidelity, honesty, and respect look like in your relationship.
 Put agreements in plain language and revisit them regularly to ensure they still meet both partners’ needs.
+Written agreements can help clarify expectations and reduce misunderstandings.

-5. Seek professional support when needed
+5. Seek professional support when needed3

 6. Rebuild intimacy gradually

 Emotional intimacy often precedes physical intimacy.
 Start with small acts of connection—shared routines, meaningful conversations, or brief daily check-ins—to restore closeness over time.
+Celebrate small steps and allow emotional safety to grow before expecting deeper vulnerability.

 Common challenges and how to handle them

 • Doubt and hypervigilance: Reassure through consistent action rather than repeated promises.
+Track changes so progress is visible.

 • Slow progress: Healing rarely follows a straight line.
 Track improvements to reinforce momentum and celebrate small wins.